idea-fasoc/OpenFASOC/docs/source/flow-tempsense.rst

 The generator starts from a Verilog template of the temperature sensor circuit, located in `temp-sense-gen/src/ <https://github.com/idea-fasoc/OpenFASOC/tree/main/openfasoc/generators/temp-sense-gen/src>`_.
 The ``.v`` templates follow `Mako <https://makotemplates.org>`_ syntax.
 For example, ``${param}`` is replaced with the value of the parameter ``param``.

+See `Common Python API <common-python-api.html#verilog-generation-common-verilog-generation>`_ for more information.

 Example: In `counter.v line 31 <https://github.com/idea-fasoc/OpenFASOC/blob/main/openfasoc/generators/temp-sense-gen/src/counter.v#L32>`_, ``${cell('buf')}`` with the buffer cell which is ``sky130_fd_sc_hd__buf_1`` for sky130hd.

 .. code-block:: verilog